"Hey, Marina! Got any plans for the holidays?"

 Heartfelt praise for her work felt... really nice to hear.
 It wasn't a compliment about it's efficiency or material cost, just an appreciation for what she was doing.
 A subtle warmth in her cheeks joined her smile as she soaked in the kind words.
 "I hope she does..."

 "I won't keep ya, keep up the good work though!
-And thanks for coming to the Inkopolis Art Guild, I hope it's been a good —"
+And thanks for coming to the Inkopolis Art Guild, I hope it's been a good—"

 "HEY, WATCH IT PRICK!"
-She shouted after an octoling who nearly flattened her.
+Pearl shouted after an octoling who nearly flattened her.
 "Fuckin assholes...."
 She clutched the box to her chest as she shouldered her way through the stagnant crowd.
+I got them, now I just need— to get back.

 It took the taller octoling a moment to spot her, but as soon as Marina's eyes landed on her, she lit up with excitement.
 "Pearl!
 Where did you come from?"